-Fire Prevention/Law Enforcement - In 2023, there were 154 unwanted fires in the Tehama Glenn Unit State Responsibility Area as well as 205 in the Tehama County Local Response Area.
-The Fire Prevention Bureau completed 3 arrests being forest/fire law related.
-The Prevention Bureau issued 11 citations.
+Fire Prevention/Law Enforcement - In 2024, there were 71 unwanted fires in the Tehama Glenn Unit State Responsibility Area as well as 174 in the Tehama County Local Response Area.
+The Fire Prevention Bureau completed 3 arrests related to forest/fire law and issued 11 citations.

-Wildland Fire Prevention Engineering - The TGU Prevention Bureau had a total of five Defensible Space Inspector's (DSI's) during 2023 to perform PRC 4291 Defensible Space Inspections in the SRA of TGU.
-The DSI's completed 6,889 properties inspected in 2023.
-Of those, property compliance with PRC 4291 was 87%.
+Wildland Fire Prevention Engineering - The TGU Prevention Bureau had a total of five Defensible Space Inspector's (DSI's) during 2024 to perform PRC 4291 Defensible Space Inspections in the SRA of TGU.
+The DSI's completed approximately 7000 property inspections in 2024.
+Of those, property compliance with PRC 4291 was approximately 85%.

 Education and Information: The Tehama-Glenn Unit uses Facebook and Twitter for increased public outreach.
 In addition to social media, an estimated 400 media contacts were made providing information on current emergencies, as well as general fire and life safety information.
-The Information and Education staff were able to participate in numerous events in 2023 such as the Red Bluff Round Up, Tehama District Fair, Glenn County Fair, the Marine Corps Reserve Toys for Tots Toy Drive, Salvation Army Food Drive and Bell Ringing.
+The Information and Education staff were able to participate in numerous events in 2024 such as the Red Bluff Round Up, Tehama District Fair, Glenn County Fair, the Marine Corps Reserve Toys for Tots Toy Drive, Salvation Army Food Drive and Bell Ringing.
 Approximately 24,000 public contacts were made during these events.
 Tehama County Fire, CAL FIRE, and Volunteers in Prevention (VIP's) completed 1300 hours supporting fire prevention events.